longhat-plenty/Awesome/README.md

 ## Requirements

 This is a plugin for [plentymarkets 7](https://www.plentymarkets.com).
 No other plugins are required for running the plugin.
+Im Plugin!!!!

 ## Installing